yapweijun1996/Multi-Agent-Reporting-System-v1/context.md

 ---

 # Project Background
-This project aims to build a **hybrid online/offline**, browser-based intelligent reporting system.
-Leveraging a multi-agent AI architecture, the system automates processing of user-uploaded business CSV files.
-The core AI processing requires an internet connection, while the generated reports are fully accessible offline.
-It strives to transform cumbersome data tasks into efficient intelligent decision support.
+This project is a sophisticated, browser-based intelligent reporting system that transforms raw CSV files into actionable insights.
+It features a **multi-table database environment** powered by IndexedDB, allowing users to upload, manage, and analyze multiple datasets within a single interface.
+A multi-agent AI pipeline provides automated analysis and report generation for any selected dataset.

 ---

 # System Architecture
-- **Development Environment**: The project is built using **Vite** for a modern, fast development experience.
+- **Development Environment**: **Vite** for a modern, fast development server and build process.
-- **Development Stack**: **Vanilla HTML, CSS, and JavaScript (ES Modules)**.
-- **Styling**: **Tailwind CSS** is used for utility-first styling.
+- **Styling**: **Tailwind CSS** for utility-first styling.
-- **Dependencies**: Managed with `npm`.
+- **Dependencies**: Managed with **npm**.
+- **Core Stack**: Vanilla HTML, CSS, and JavaScript (ES Modules).

+- **Browser-Based Database Engine (`src/db.js`)**
+- **Multi-Table Storage**: Each uploaded CSV is stored as a distinct "table" within IndexedDB.
+- **Metadata Management**: A dedicated object store tracks the list of all created tables.
+- **Indexed Data**: A single, indexed object store holds all row data, tagged by table name for efficient querying.

-- **Frontend Browser Environment**
+- **Frontend Application (`src/main.js`)**
-- **Efficient Streaming Parsing**: Uses PapaParse with Web Workers to perform non-blocking streaming CSV parsing.
-- **Offline Data Storage**: Utilizes IndexedDB for high-performance bulk data writing and indexed querying.
-- **Dynamic Chart Rendering**: Employs **Chart.js** to render dynamic, interactive charts.
-- **High-Quality PDF Export**: Uses **jsPDF** to generate clear, professionally sized PDF reports.
+- **Database Management UI**: A "phpMyAdmin-style" interface with a sidebar for listing, selecting, and deleting tables.
+- **Data Viewer**: A dynamic table renderer displays the contents of any selected dataset.
+- **AI Orchestration**: The main script directs the AI pipeline to run analysis on the user-selected table.

-- **Multi-Agent AI System (Based on Google Gemini 2.5 Flash)**
+- **Multi-Agent AI System (Google Gemini 2.5 Flash)**
+- **Table-Aware Analysis**: The AI's prompts now include the table name for better contextual understanding.
-- **Conversational Workflow**: A single, continuous `ChatSession` is used.
-Each "agent" contributes to the conversation, building on the context from the previous steps to ensure a coherent and intelligent analysis.
+- **Conversational Workflow**: A continuous `ChatSession` ensures context is maintained across the three-agent analysis pipeline.
-- **Core Intelligence Engine**: API calls to Google Gemini are managed through a simplified SDK-like structure in `src/main.js`.

 ---